 I recommend doing this test a couple of times to ensure the leak is where you suspect it is.

 Once you confirm the leak is in a specific area, mark the exact location with duct tape on both sides of the pool.
-Doing this is important so that when you patch up the leak, you don’t fix the wrong spot.
+Doing this is important so that you don’t fix the wrong spot when you patch up the leak.

 What To Do When You Find the Leak in Your Pool

 Once you have located the leak, you need to patch it or risk further damage to your swimming pool.
-Depending on the size of the leak, there are a few different methods you can use to patch up the leak.
+Depending on the leak size, there are a few different methods you can use to patch up the leak.

 If you are dealing with a small leak, you can use tape to fix it.
 Using waterproof tape is the easiest and cheapest option.
-You will have to replace the tape occasionally, but they are super easy to apply, and they are very effective for small leaks.
+You will have to replace the tape occasionally, but they are super easy to apply and very effective for small leaks.

 Patch kits are for larger holes that are not easily fixed with waterproof tape or vinyl patches.
 A patch kit includes larger pieces of vinyl liner that can be shaped to a specific hole.
 The kits also include a waterproof vinyl adhesive.
 Patch kits are more complicated than the other two methods, but they are necessary for larger holes.

 If your above ground pool seems to be losing water faster than usual, you may have a leak on your hands.
-Although it can be a time-consuming task to find the location of the leak, repairing the hole itself is pretty easy.
+Although it can be time-consuming to find the leak’s location, repairing the hole itself is pretty easy.
 If you have tried and failed to patch up a leak in your pool, I recommend contacting a pool professional to prevent further damage to your liner, or else you may have to drain the entire above ground pool.

 Any questions about above ground pools?
 Feel free to reach out!